Watch Dogs: Legion interview — Recruiting the right crew in Ubisoft’s hacking game

 COVID-19 game security report: Learn the latest attack trends in gaming.
 Access here

 The game arrives on the PC, Xbox One, Stadia, and PlayStation 4 on October 29.
-It arrives on PS5 digitally on November 12, and November 10 on Xbox Series X.
+It arrives November 10 on Xbox Series X, and on PS5 digitally on November 12.

 Here’s an edited transcript of our interview.